Gabri432/python-physics/README.md

         - [relativity.py](https://github.com/Gabri432/python-physics/blob/master/src/physics/relativity.py)

 ## Description
+- `Body.py`, a class to ease the use of some formulas;
 - `classical.py`, collection of formulas from Cinematics and Dynamics fields;
 - `constants.py`, collection of constants from all fields;
 - `electromagnetism.py`, collection of formulas from Electromagnetism field;